halujeff5/airbnb-property/README.md

 ### - a checkin date picker
 ### - a checkout date picker
 ### - book button
+### - Stripe checkout with demo CC

-### Other features include a photo gallery of property and a dynamic user reviews section.
+### Other features include a photo gallery carousel of property and a dynamic user reviews section.
 Guests can post a review in the form and get a real-time update of there review.

 ### Some other features I would add in the future:
   - [ ] a user signup, login